ZAPtronCoder/RANDOM-STUPID-IDEAS/Syndictive/SYN Iron's update.md

   - Removing all of the items, or doing something else with them.
   - Ditto the items stuff with blocks and stations.

-Would add its own content, or rework existing content.
+Update would add its own content, or rework existing content.
 - This would include:
   - Adding a completely new roster of spells.
   - Keeping some existing spells and giving them a fresh coat of paint, like that of the **Portal** spell.